-Bring Your Own Device is a growing trend across Schools in New Zealand.
-It is being practised more and more every year, enhancing the learning experience for kids by providing access to information anywhere, anytime with a possibility of bringing classroom to their fingertips.
+Bring Your Own Device has become a necessity, as Schools around New Zealand have moved to online learning from home.
+Enhancing the learning experience for kids by providing access to information anywhere, anytime with a possibility of bringing the classroom to their fingertips at home.

-Shopping for your kids’ first device can be difficult considering various aspects needing to be looked at the beginning of a new class.
+Shopping for your kids’ first device can be difficult, considering the various options available and we want to make the process easier for you.

 We can help with additional software programmes, such as Microsoft Office, Adobe suite and more.
-Please do check with the school for minimum requirements, as some education providers or classes will require specific features
+Please do check with the school for minimum requirements, as some education providers or classes will require specific feature.
+Check the set up at home, to ensure you have everything you need for your child to stay connected to the classroom.

 The performance of a device is mainly driven by the RAM & Storage.
 RAM (Random Access Memory) is a physical hardware within the laptop that enables the device to work faster with data and information being pulled in from multiple sources.
 The faster the RAM the more powerful your device.
 We usually recommend at least a 4GB for primary kids whereas an 8GB RAM for High School keeping in mind their software usage getting extensive with each passing year.
 Minimum 4GB RAM: Windows or OSX ensures greater productivity when multi-tasking.
 8GB RAM is recommended.